Gentamicin Ophthalmic Solution

 Always wash your hands before and after applying this medication.
 If you are applying more than one medication to the eye, allow 5 minutes between applications so one medication is not washed out by the next.
 Be sure not to interchange the caps of the medications.

-Side effects are unusual with this medication.
+Possible side effects of Gentamicin: Side effects are unusual with this medication.
 The medication may cause the eye to sting for a short time when first applied.

-If you miss a dose, apply it as soon as you remember.
+If you miss giving a dose: If you miss a dose, apply it as soon as you remember.
 If it is almost time for the next dose, skip the application you missed and go back to the regular schedule.

-Adverse reactions and toxicities are unlikely if used according to directions.
+If you overdose the pet: Adverse reactions and toxicities are unlikely if used according to directions.
 If you know or suspect your pet has had an overdose, or ingests the medication, contact your veterinarian immediately.

-Consult your veterinarian before using antibiotic ophthalmic preparations with any other medications, since interactions may occur.
+What should I avoid while giving Gentamicin to my pet: Consult your veterinarian before using antibiotic ophthalmic preparations with any other medications, since interactions may occur.

+Who should not take it?
 Do not use in animals hypersensitive (allergic) to any of the ingredients.